Kava-Labs/kava/docs/paychans.md

-# Unidrectional Payment Channels
+# Payment Channels

+Payment channels are designed to enable high speed and throughput for transactions while requiring no counter-party risk.

-This module implements simple but feature complete unidirectional payment channels.
+This initial implementation is for unidirectional channels.
 Channels can be opened by a sender and closed immediately by the receiver, or by the sender subject to a dispute period.
 There are no top-ups or partial withdrawals (yet).
-Channels support multiple currencies.

->Note: This module is still a bit rough around the edges.
-More feature planned.
-More test cases needed.

 # Usage
+>The following commands require communication with a full node.
+By default they expect one to be running locally (accessible on localhost), but a remote can be provided with the `--node` flag.

 ## Create a channel